The Power of High-Quality Real Estate Marketing Design

 Dialogue, agent voice

-- Hook: "Tired of mail and ads that look like everyone else yet never pull calls"
+- Hook: "Tired of mail and ads that look like everyone else but never pull calls?"

 Shot list and layout notes